rrgmc/debefix/README.md

 Dependencies between tables can be detected automatically by reference ids, or manually.
 This is used to generate a dependency graph and output the insert statements in the correct order.

-Using the yaml tag `!dbfexpr` it is possible to define expressions on field values.
+Using the yaml tag `!expr` it is possible to define expressions on field values.

-Tables with rows can be declared at the top-level on inside a parent row using a special `!dbfdeps` tag.
+Tables with rows can be declared at the top-level on inside a parent row using a special `!deps` tag.
 In this case, values from the parent row can be used, using the `parent:<fieldname>` expression.

 ## Install